cleminso/cleminso.xyz/content/Product Review/002-layer3.md

   hidden: true
 ---

 In this review, I try to provide a product overview of Layer3 platform.
-I tried to be the most neutral as possible and provide reflection on current facts in Layer3.
+I tried to be the most neutral as possible..

 You’ll probably get more value from this review if you’re a product person or a community wishing to understand or use Layer3 in the future.